 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop skills they need to recognise, assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and be alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - Recognise that abuse, neglect, or other adverse childhood experiences, can have an impact on the mental health, behaviour and education of children. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
 If the DSL is not contactable immediately a DDSL should be informed.
-Concerns should be reported using CPOMS (Child Protection Online Management System software application for monitoring child protection, safeguarding, pastoral and welfare issues) or Annex 2 if CPOMS is unable to be accessed for technical reasons - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures (Annex 5) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the IOWSCP and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or DDSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of 'Early Help' and be prepared to identify and support children who may benefit from this intervention. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and DDSL are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), child on child abuse procedures, the safeguarding response for children who go missing from education and the role of the DSL.
+Concerns should be reported using CPOMS (Child Protection Online Management System - software application for monitoring child protection, safeguarding, pastoral and welfare issues) or Annex 2 if CPOMS is unable to be accessed for technical reasons - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures (Annex 5) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the IOWSCP and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or DDSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of 'Early Help' and be prepared to identify and support children who may benefit from this intervention. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and DDSL are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Code of Conduct, child on child abuse procedures, the safeguarding response for children who go missing from education or who have unexplainable and/or persistent absences from education, and the role of the DSL. - Any child may benefit from early help, but staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care plan). - has a mental health need. - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from education, home or care. - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation.